rutikrutz/whatsapp-spam-bot/README.md

 # whatsapp-spam-bot
-This is cmd/terminal tool for whatsapp message spamming
+A Tool for whatsapp message spamming

 This is a Tool you can use for spamming whatsapp , telegram or any other messangers just with one click